felipeleivav/textualapp/README.md

 # Textual App
-Textual is a simple note taking app based on Ionic v1.
+Textual is a simple note taking app based on Ionic v1 (angularjs).

+Textual can save and synchronize your notes against the textual server and share notes with other users registered in the same server.

 This repository contains the ionic sources only.
+You can set up your own textual server so you can save your notes and share them with your friends.

 REST server repository is here:
 - https://github.com/selknam/textualservice